-As a result, more organizations are using the cloud to store sensitive data – and with this comes bigger risk.
+As a result, more organizations are using the cloud to store sensitive data – and with this comes more significant risk.

 - 70% of respondents find it more complex to manage privacy and data protection regulations in a cloud environment than on-premises.

-Businesses are having to look beyond their own technological ecosystems and consider how to stay secure when third parties have access to their sensitive data in the cloud.
+Businesses are having to look beyond their technological ecosystems and consider how to stay secure when third parties have access to their sensitive data in the cloud.

 For Frederic Faria, VP Cloud Operations for Thales' Digital Identity & Security business, this means working with public cloud vendors to define a model where responsibility is shared beyond the CIO.

 The flexibility of the cloud to allocate resources means that stricter control is needed on who can access and use these resources.

-Securing the future of the cloud
+How do we secure the future of the cloud?

 "They have understood that CIOs need to have the proper security posture and governance over the data that is in the cloud," says Faria, adding that while CIOs will be using more security services from cloud providers, they will want to keep overall control over cloud security.

-This awareness will encourage an environment where qualified cybersecurity staff stand alongside a cluster of eager cloud service providers, and the flexibility, support and compliance offered by the cloud will be balanced with confidence in the level of security that accompanies it.
+This awareness will encourage an environment where qualified cybersecurity staff stands alongside a cluster of eager cloud service providers.
+The flexibility, support, and compliance offered by the cloud will be balanced with confidence in the level of security that accompanies it.

-Related content: Cybersecurity tops business agenda
+- Cybersecurity tops the business agenda.